rudiejd/PlantPro/README.md

  If you want to use our software but don't like these permissions, feel free to change this permission scheme.
 We just thought that it would be useful to include this as a default.

-# Artifacts
+# Process Artifacts

 Since this project was made for a software engineering class, we documented our progress in every iteration with a burndown chart and an agenda that we shared with a teaching assistant, who acted as our customer.
-You can view our artifacts from this project in a public google drive folder [here](https://drive.google.com/drive/folders/1jdhD_nS74_tMKVJsdqHthUxQ7yr7pQgN?usp=sharing)
+You can view our process artifacts from each iteration in this project in a public google drive folder [here](https://drive.google.com/drive/folders/1jdhD_nS74_tMKVJsdqHthUxQ7yr7pQgN?usp=sharing)

  # Screenshots
  ## Administration page